-If you think you have inflammatory bowel disease (IBD), you should get an accurate diagnosis.
+If you think you have inflammatory bowel disease (IBD), the first thing you should do is get an accurate diagnosis to make sure.
 It will take time, and you may need several doctor visits and tests.
 That's because many other conditions can cause the same symptoms as IBD.
 Once you get a diagnosis, then you can treat it properly.

 To determine the cause of your symptoms: